-32. For if he do not make, or do all things, he is either proud, or not able, or ignorant, or envious, which is impieus to offer.
+32. For if he do not make or do all things, he is either proud or not able, or ignorant, or envious, which is impious to affirm.

-33. For God hath only one Passion, namely, Good; and he that is good, is neither proud, nor impotent, nor the rest, but God is Good itself.
+33. For God hath only one Passion, namely Good; and he that is good is neither proud, nor impotent, nor the rest, but God is Good itself.

-34. For Good is all Power, to do or make all things, and everything that is made, is made by God; that is, by the Good, and that can make or do all things.
+34. For Good is all power, to do or make all things, and every thing that is made, is made by God, that is by the Good and that can make or do all things.

-35. See, then, how he maketh all things, and how the

-things are done, that are done, and if thou wilt learn, thou mayest see an Image thereof, very beautiful and like.

-36. Look upon the Husbandman, how he casteth seeds into the Earth, here wheat, there barley, and elsewhere some other seeds.

-37. Look upon the same Man, planting a vine, or an apple tree, or a fig tree, or some other tree.
+- 35. See then how he maketh all things, and how the things are done, that are done, and if thou wilt learn, hou mayest see an Image thereof, very beautiful, and like. - 36.
+Look upon the Husbandman, how he casteth Seeds into the Earth, here Wheat, there Barley, and elsewhere some other Seeds. - 37.
+Look upon the same Man, planting a Vine, or an Apple-Tree, or a Fig-Tree, or some other Tree.

-38. So doth God in Heaven sow Immortality in the

-Earth, Change in the whole Life and Motion.
+38. So doth God in Heaven sow Immortality, in the Earth Change in the whole Life, and Motion.

-39. And these things are not many, but few, and easily numbered; for they are all but four, God and Generation, in which are all things.
+39. And these things are not many, but few, and easily numbered for they are all but four, God and Generation, in which are all things.

-The End of the Seventeenth Book, and of the Divine Pymander.
+The End of the Seventeenth Book.